AdoryVo/calendarize-webreg/README.md

    > `javascript:(function(){const calendarize=document.createElement('script');calendarize.src='https://adoryvo.github.io/calendarize-webreg/calendarize.min.js';document.body.appendChild(calendarize);})()`
 2. Visit your WebReg page & click the bookmark to download your schedule as a calendar file (.ics)
    (`Ctrl/⌘+Shift+B` to toggle bookmarks bar)
-3. Import the calendar file into your Google Calendar [here](https://calendar.google.com/calendar/u/0/r/settings/export)
+3. Import the calendar file into your Google Calendar [here](https://calendar.google.com/calendar/u/0/r/settings/export). _Make sure to check your intended Google Account in the top right!_
 4. Double-check that the calendar events created match the times on WebReg!
    - If there are any inconsistencies or errors, fill out the [feedback form](https://forms.gle/nv2LUzE4SQ3fQVmX7).
 I will try to address them ASAP!

+### Extension: Chrome, Edge, Brave (or other Chromium-based browsers)

+1. Download the extension from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/jloojoppodnaciefbgkokahoglmgpelf?hl=en&authuser=0)

+- If your browser does not support the Chrome Web Store, follow these instructions to download the extension:
+  1. Download `calendarize-webreg-chrome.zip` from the [latest release](https://github.com/AdoryVo/calendarize-webreg/releases)
+  2. Extract (AKA unzip) the downloaded zip folder (via right click > `Extract All...`)
+  3. Delete the `.zip` version and move your unzipped folder into a permanent, safe place
+  4. In your browser, click the extensions icon (should look like a puzzle piece 🧩) and click `Manage extensions`
+  5. Toggle `Developer Mode` on
+  6. Click `Load Unpacked` and choose your unzipped folder from earlier
+     > ⭐️ Make sure you keep the extension folder in a permanent, safe place (don't delete or move the folder after loading it)

+1. Head to your WebReg page and click on the extension.
+Voilà, your schedule is downloaded! 🎉
+2. Import the calendar file into your Google Calendar [here](https://calendar.google.com/calendar/u/0/r/settings/export). _Make sure to check your intended Google Account in the top right!_
+3. Double-check that the calendar events created match the times on WebReg!
+   - If there are any inconsistencies or errors, fill out the [feedback form](https://forms.gle/nv2LUzE4SQ3fQVmX7).
+I will try to address them ASAP!

 ## 🤔 How does it work?

-When you click the bookmark or extension, your browser runs a script (AKA a program) that takes the text in your WebReg table, organizes your schedule information, and creates a `.ics` calendar file.
+When you click the bookmark or extension, your browser runs a script (AKA a program) that takes the text in your WebReg table, organizes it into your schedule information, and creates a `.ics` calendar file.

-This form of bookmark is called [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet), an obscure technology that I found fitting to add accessibility for most browsers.
+This type of script is called a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet), an obscure technology that I found fitting to add accessibility for most browsers.
 You may take a look at some other cool bookmarklets [here](https://caiorss.github.io/bookmarklets).

-> ⭐️ Update: To further improve accessibility for browsers not supporting bookmarklets, we are now introducing the Browser Extension version.
+> ⭐️ Update: To further improve accessibility for browsers not supporting bookmarklets, we are introducing a browser extension option.

 ```js
 // This code will be executed upon clicking the bookmark